Large temperature-up-jump simulations of a binary Lennard-Jones system: Validating the triangular relation and determining the material time

-We first validate the triangular relation \eq{eq:triang}.
-The observed quantity is the potential energy.
-In order to improve the statistics we consider the potential energies $u_i$ of single A particles (defined by allocating half of each interaction energy to each of the two particle involved).
+We first validate the triangular relation \eq{eq:triang} in which the observed quantity is the potential energy.
+In order to improve the statistics we consider the potential energies $u_i$ of single A particles (defined by allocating half of each interaction energy to each of the two particles involved).
 The normalized potential-energy time-autocorrelation function is defined by